junzheyi/smollm/text/finetuning/README.md

 # Fine-tuning & Post-training

 ## SmolLM3-3B
-The post-training code for SmolLM3 is available here: https://github.com/huggingface/alignment-handbook/tree/main/recipes/smollm3
+The post-training code for SmolLM3 is available in the Alignement Handbook: https://github.com/huggingface/alignment-handbook/tree/main/recipes/smollm3

+We are open-sourcing all the artifacts to train [SmolLM3-3B](https://huggingface.co/HuggingFaceTB/SmolLM3-3B).
+You can find the configuration files for the three post-training stages (mid-training, SFT, and DPO).

 ## SmolLM2 Instruct

 We build the SmolLM2 Instruct family by finetuning the base 1.7B on [SmolTalk](https://huggingface.co/datasets/HuggingFaceTB/smoltalk) and the base 360M and 135M models on [Smol-smoltalk](https://huggingface.co/datasets/HuggingFaceTB/smol-smoltalk) using `TRL` and the alignement handbook and then doing DPO on [UltraFeedBack](https://huggingface.co/datasets/openbmb/UltraFeedback).
-You can find the scipts and instructions for dohere: https://github.com/huggingface/alignment-handbook/tree/main/recipes/smollm2#instructions-to-train-smollm2-17b-instruct
+You can find the scipts and instructions in [here](https://github.com/huggingface/alignment-handbook/tree/main/recipes/smollm2#instructions-to-train-smollm2-17b-instruct)

 ## Custom script
 Here, we provide a simple script for finetuning SmolLM2.
 In this case, we fine-tune the base 1.7B on python data.